 Snake River Zone

-Panfish: While crappie and catfish angling might be slowing down for the year, try fishing with worms for perch and bluegill.
+Panfish: While crappie and catfish angling might be slowing down for the year in the reservoirs, try fishing with worms for perch and bluegill.

 Columbia River Zone